snotlingorc/catalog/README.md

 - Tagging support
 - CSS work - see if the css will allow for dynamic build of the table instead of forcing 5 cells wide
 - Logo
-- error_reporting(1) to 0 - and finish adding to pages
 - Image system look and feel need to match the rest
 - stuffView look and feel need to match the rest